 - If you are using hormone-based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo HIV and Birth Control infographic.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.

 How will I receive ibalizumab-uiyk?

-Your health care provider will administer ibalizumab-uiyk as angiven into your vein over 15 to 30 minutes.
-Your health care provider will monitor you during the infusion and for a period of time after your infusion.
+Your health care provider will administer ibalizumab-uiyk either as an IV infusion given into your vein over 15 to 30 minutes or as an IV push given into your vein over 30 seconds.
+Your health care provider will monitor you while you are receiving ibalizumab-uiyk and for a period of time after you have received ibalizumab-uiyk.

-It is important that you receive ibalizumab-uiyk as instructed by your health care provider.
-Do not change the schedule of your ibalizumab-uiyk infusions without talking to your health care provider first.
-Tell your healthcare provider right away if you stop receiving ibalizumab-uiyk infusions or stop taking any other HIV medicines.
+It is important that you receive ibalizumab-uiyk every two weeks as instructed by your health care provider.
+Do not change the schedule of your ibalizumab-uiyk IV infusion or IV push without talking to your health care provider first.
+Tell your healthcare provider right away if you stop receiving ibalizumab-uiyk or stop taking any other HIV medicines.

 Always use ibalizumab-uiyk in combination with other HIV medicines.

 For more information about how you will receive ibalizumab-uiyk, see the FDA drug label.

 What should I do if I miss a dose?

 If you miss an appointment for your ibalizumab-uiyk IV infusion or IV push, contact your health care provider as soon as possible.
 Your health care provider will help you resume treatment.